-Pterodactyl is the common term for the winged reptiles properly called pterosaurs.
-Scientists typically shy away from the term and concentrate on individual genera, Pterodactylus and Pteranodon in particular.
-There are more than 30 pterosaur genera.
+Pterodactyl is the common term for the winged reptiles properly called pterosaurs, which belong to the taxonomic order Pterosauria.
+Scientists typically avoid using the term and concentrate on individual genera, such as Pterodactylus and Pteranodon.

 Sizes of pterosaurs

-Pterodactylus was a comparatively small pterosaur, with an estimated adult wingspan of about 5 feet (1.5 meters).
-There was some confusion early on as to the size of the Pterodactylus, as some of the specimens turned out to be juveniles rather than adults.
+Pterodactylus antiquus (the only known species of the genus) was a comparatively small pterosaur, with an estimated adult wingspan of about 3.5 feet (1.06 meters), according to a 2012 study in the journal Paläontologische Zeitschrift.
+There was some confusion early on as to the size of the Pterodactylus, because some of the specimens turned out to be juveniles rather than adults.